ileckfi/eXpansionPluginPack.github.io/docs/dev/services/data_providers.md

             - {name: expansion.dataprovider.compatibility, title: TM, mode: 0, script: Laps.Script.txt }
 ```

-Providers are useless, if they don't listen to events.
-We use another tag for that.
+Providers are useless, if they don't listen to events, so here we use another tag for that:

 ```yaml
 services: